 \begin{proof} Since $\sigma' \in \mathcal{H}^{1,0}$, $\overline{\sigma'} \in \mathcal{H}^{0,1}$ it follows that $\langle \sigma , \overline{\sigma'} \rangle = 0$.
 To show the bi-linear relation we compute:

 where the fundamental class $[M]$ of $M$ may be represented by the sum of the $2$-cells of $K$ appropriately oriented.
 Now let $p:U \to M$ be the universal cover, with $U$ triangulated so that $p$ is locally a linear isomorphism onto the triangulation $K$ of $M$.
-Let $S$ denote a fundamental domain in the triangulation of $U$ so that the induced map $p_{\ast}$ maps the $2$-simplices of $S$ isomorphically onto the $2$-simplices of $K$.
+Let $S$ denote a fundamental domain in the triangulation of $U$ so that the induced map $p_{\ast}$ maps the $2$-simplicies of $S$ isomorphically onto the $2$-simplicies of $K$.
 Then $p_{\ast}(S) = [M]$, so the last expression equals